 In case you find that your favorite apps do not reflect the dark background on their own, you can navigate through their settings and try applying it yourself.

-What is your experience using the Dark Theme in Android 10?
+What is your experience using the Dark Theme in Android 10 and later?